ximmao/MLFinalPrj/README.md

 # MLFinalPrj
 Final Project for Comp 652 on Image Style Transfer and Combination using StarGAN

-Implementation directly from original StarGAN code https://github.com/yunjey/stargan, dataset loaded with "RaFD" mode of original implementation hence the name
+Implementation based on official StarGAN code https://github.com/yunjey/stargan, dataset loaded with "RaFD" mode of original implementation hence the name

+Some Changes:
 Modify solver.py to solver_combine_trainLConly.py with added feature to support combined target label Add pixelwiseLC.py for network training linear combination coefficients.